scipy-conference/scipy_proceedings/papers/justin_fisher/justin_fisher.rst

 This intuitive impression is confirmed by automated metrics for code readability.
 The measures in what follows consider the full :code:`supervisor_draw_trail` sample controller (from which the above snippet was drawn), since this is the Webots sample controller that makes the most sustained use of supervisor functionality to perform a fairly plausible supervisor task (maintaining the position of a streamer that trails behind the robot).
-Webots provides this sample controller in C [SDTC]_, but it was re-implemented using both the Old Python API [SDTOld]_ and the New Python API [SDTNew]_, maintaining straightforward correspondence between the two, with the only differences being directly due to the differences in the API's.
+Webots provides this sample controller in C [SDTC]_, but it was re-implemented using both the Old Python API and the New Python API [Metrics]_, maintaining straightforward correspondence between the two, with the only differences being directly due to the differences in the API's.

 .. table:: Length and Complexity Metrics. :label:`metrictable`